ColeyG/coldAjax.js/README.md

 # coldAjax.js

 A customized AJAX caller that is flexible and lightweight.
-Trying to create an environment for simple XML requests.
+Trying to create an environment for simple AJAX requests.

 # How To:
 Set up a function to process the request's data.
 Example: